jasonsbarr/yarb-cli/README.md

 ## CLI tool installation

-This tool is not _yet_ published to NPM as an installable package, though I hope to do that soon.
-For now, follow these steps:

-1. Clone the repo into a suitable directory on your local machine: `git clone https://github.com/jasonsbarr/yarb-cli.git`
+Install as a global package with NPM:

+`npm install -g yarb-cli`

+Or with Yarn:

-2. `cd yarb-cli`
+`yarn -g yarb-cli`
-3. `npm link`

-To unlink this version from your local machine `PATH`, e.g. when I do publish this to NPM, go to the package installation directory and run `npm unlink`.

-Honestly you should probably just wait until I have it on NPM.

 ## Project installation overview

-After you run `yarb create`, the script takes care of the following steps for you:
+After you run `yarb-cli create`, the script takes care of the following steps for you:

 1. Downloading the project template files and config
 2. Creating a new `package.json` based on the options you passed in